YaoApp/yao/README.md

 Yao is an all-in-one application engine that enables developers to create web apps, REST APIs, business applications, and more, with AI as a development partner.

-Yao lets you create app using AI, a visual interface, or by writing it yourself.
+Yao lets you create apps using AI, a visual interface, or by writing them yourself.
 Its DSL (Domain-Specific Language) is easy to read and write, and it works well with AI.
-You can switch smoothly between manual coding and AI help, making development fast and flexible.
+With full programming capabilities and a single command-line tool to handle everything, you can switch smoothly between manual coding and AI assistance, making web app development fast and flexible.

 **Quick Links:**